READ THE MOST DATAILED INFORMATON ABOUT THE TREK!

 WHAT ABOUT THE BALANCE?

-MAY I CHANGE THE DEPARTURE DATE AFTER THE PERMITS HAVE BEEN BOUGHT?
+MAY I CHANGE THE DEPARTURE DATE AFTER BOOKING?

 Yes!
-You have to bring your original passport and it is very important that it is the same passport, you sent to us to book your Inca Trail permit.
-Passports will be checked when you enter Machu Picchu, Inca Trail and board the train.
-In case, you are renewing your passport, go ahead and send us a copy of your old passport to secure your permit and we can change it when you get your new passport.
+You have to bring your original passport.
+In case you are renewing your passport, go ahead and send us a copy of your old passport to secure your permit and we can change it when you get your new passport.
 Please send the new passport as soon as possible.

 The weather is very unpredictable and it’s difficult to foresee.
-We recommend to always dress in layers as it is more easier to adjust to the different climates.
+We recommend that you plan to always dress in layers to facilitate adjusting to the quickly changing weather conditions.

 WHAT ABOUT ALTITUDE SICKNESS?